novalagung/muslimboard/README.md

 - Browser addons marketplaces have strict rules over a lot of things!
 Not every cool tech or approach is allowed, especially if it could bring vulnerability risk (from a security perspective).

     - External requests are strictly monitored and controlled.
 See the `content_security_policy` field on `manifest.json`.
-    - This is one reason why libraries such as `jQuery` and `font-awesome` are physically copied to the project directory.
+    - This is one reason why libraries such as `jQuery` and `font-awesome` are physically copied to the source code.
-    - Whitelisting any domains (`*`) will result in rejection during the submission to addons marketplace (been there).
     - It would be nice to have some cutting-edge technology applied here, but if it's resulting in rejection during submission, well ...
 I will not approve it.
     - I suggest opening a discussion/issue first, before doing any PRs, except if it's about code refactoring or bug fixing.